serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 At this point, you've probably guessed it: on a recent engagement I was able to send emails to `@contoso.com` impersonating any source from `@acme.org`, _bypassing the external filter and blending in as internal communication_.
 This opens the door to all kinds of phishing attacks such as impersonating Sys Admins, management, HR or an automated internal system.

+If we wanted to receive email responses to these phishing attempts, we could try setting the `Reply-To` header to an external email address we can read.

 ## `mailspoof`

 [`mailspoof`](https://github.com/serain/mailspoof) is a tool I wrote to quickly scan a large list of domains for misconfigured SPF and DMARC records.

 ## Conclusion

-If you're a Red Team:
+If you're a red team:

 * Enumerate your target's parent and subsidiary companies and their domains, as well as any third-party SAAS they may use.
 * Identify domains with weak SPF and DMARC configurations.